 There’s nothing better than an unexpected extra on top of your purchase.
 Consider throwing in small samples of your other products.
 A simple little thing that you can easily add with negligible cost might be just the thing that makes your customer tell all their friends about you.

 Offer to personalise or inscribe

 Chances are high that your customer is going to tell their friends about the item they’ve bought from you.
 If it’s easy to do then offer to inscribe their name, or the name of who it’s being bought for.
-This makes your amazingly unique item a cherished personal taonga simply by adding “Crafted for <name> by <your name>” or similar.
+This makes your unique item into a cherished personal taonga simply by adding “Crafted for <name> by <your name>” or similar.

 Appeal to the senses

-This can be a tricky one as you need to be aware of potential irritants or allergies, but consider the joy of unwrapping a new item and having a gentle fragrance drift up to your nose.
+This can be a tricky one as you do need to be aware of potential irritants or allergies, but consider the joy of unwrapping a new item and having a gentle fragrance drift up to your nose.
 Smell is the sense most closely linked to memory, so if it makes sense for your item then use it.
 Subtlety is key here – a little goes a long way!

 Build a movement

 If your item ends up on display, why not ask your customer to send a photo of it through or tag you on social media?
 There’s no better endorsement than your customers freely telling their friends about you.
 Add a sentence to your note “I’d love to see <the item> on display/on your wall/in the garden, would you mind putting some photos up on my social media page?”.
 (Don’t forget to give them the link!)